Mortgages are wonderful financial tools; they allow you to buy a home without having to save hundreds of dollars in cash.

 However, as with any loan, you will have to pay interest that can make your 25-30 year loan even longer.

 The first few years of your mortgage contract may seem daunting.
 Most of the money you pay will go towards interest and not equity.

-This will obviously change over the years but if you are interested in building equity more quickly, there are a few things you can do.
+This will obviously change over the years but if you are interested Pay off Mortgage faster in 2019, there are a few things you can do.

 1. The accelerated payment option